varigence/docs/bimlflex/metadata-editors/projects.md

 ---
 # Projects Editor

 BimlFlex `Projects` group and help to define an ETL/ELT workload.
-They are uses by `Projects` to set execution grouping.
+They specify the primary orchestration engine (SSIS or ADF) and define the  Connections for the Source to Target pipeline.

 ## Editor Overview